 BREAST CANCER: The risk of breast cancer was only slightly increased (by 0.08% per year or less than 1/10th of 1 percent.) in women who took combined estrogen-progestin therapy, The risk of breast cancer was not seen to be increased in women who took estrogen alone.
 This suggests that the progestin component of HRT is an important factor in the risk of developing breast cancer.
 It is important to note that the actual risk of developing breast cancer because of hormone therapy is very low.

-MONITOR OUTCOMES: risks of hormone therapy can be reduced by monitoring such as mammograms, blood pressure, lipid levels AND the reporting of symptoms such as leg pains, severe headaches, chestpains or unscheduled vaginal bleeding,
+MONITOR OUTCOMES: risks of hormone therapy can be reduced by monitoring such as mammograms, blood pressure, lipid levels AND the reporting of symptoms such as leg pains, severe headaches, chest pains, or unscheduled vaginal bleeding,

-COUNSEL INTERVENTIONS: For other conditions contributing to risk including obesity, smoking, inactivity, hypertension and hyperlipidemia.
+COUNSEL INTERVENTIONS: For other conditions contributing to risk including obesity, smoking, inactivity, hypertension, and hyperlipidemia.

 DOSE OF ESTROGEN: It is possible that lower doses of estrogen may be safer than the standard dose of estrogen while still effectively treating menopausal symptoms.
-The "standard" dose of conjugated estrogen is 0.625 mg, although 0.3 mg or the equivalent dose of other estrogen (estradiol, estrogen patch) have been shown in some, but not all studies to relieve menopausal symptoms and prevent bone loss.
+The “standard” dose of conjugated estrogen is 0.625 mg, although 0.3 mg or the equivalent dose of another estrogen (estradiol, estrogen patch) have been shown in some, but not all studies to relieve menopausal symptoms and prevent bone loss.
 However, it is not clear if lower doses of estrogen or different hormone therapy preparations are safer than standard doses in regards to breast cancer and cardiovascular risks.
 Therefore, it is safest to assume that other doses carry some risk.

 LONG-TERM THERAPY: If severe persistent symptoms cause a woman to want long term hormone therapy past 60 years of age then at each visit the Health care provider has a responsibility to:

-Explain the risks of breast cancer, heart disease, strokes, blood clots and other potential complications to the patient (Including the limitation of data)
+Explain the risks of breast cancer, heart disease, strokes, blood clots, and other potential complications to the patient (Including the limitation of data)